 - 1 or 2 cloves organic peeled fresh garlic

-- 6 ounces organic fingerling or other small waxy potatoes
+- 6 ounces organic red or gold new potatoes

 - ¼ pound fresh mozzarella